effekseer/docs_tool/source/en/ToolTutorial/material_02.md

 ### How to create a cloud image

 This time I am using PhotoShop.
-Create a new image with a resolution of 1024 and select Cloud 1 in PhotoShop.
+Create a new image with a resolution of 1024 and select Clouds in PhotoShop.
 Increase the contrast so that the black and white appear stronger.

 Then, reduce the resolution to 512 and save it.